BPJandree/GOSTlibs/TUTORIAL.md

 Finally you want to have a pdf manual containing all the documentation and meta descriptions.
 To do this, we need to run a shell command within the package directory.
-It is convienient to run this from the R terminal.
+It is convenient to run this from the R terminal.

 First, set your working directory to the folder that contains your package.
 For example, if your package is located in a folder called Rpackages, with GOSTlibs as the package folder within Rpackages, run: